keymetrics/keymetrics.github.io/docs/keymetrics/tracing.md

 ## Incompatibilities

 This feature has some known problems with other modules :
-* `node-newrelic`: This module do the same thing as we do, so you might encounter problem with it.
+* `node-newrelic`: This module do the same thing as we do, so you might encounter problems with it.
 * `request-promise`: This module clears the node cache and requires a new clean version of the `http` module.
 To solve this require `http` again after requiring `request-promise` to get the correctly wrapped `http` module.